catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## Prerequisites

-This guide assumes that you already have an application set up and working - for examples, this will use the application dscribed in the [Node+Mongo guide](/stratum/articles/guides/node-mongo).
+This guide assumes that you already have an application set up and working - for examples, this will use the application described in the [Node+Mongo guide](/stratum/articles/guides/node-mongo).

-The other prerequisite is that you're already talked with our Sales team and worked with Catalyze to get an environment provisioned and ready for you, including all of the databases and caches that your application needs.
+The other prerequisite is that you've already talked with our Sales team and worked with Catalyze to get an environment provisioned and ready for you, including all of the databases and caches that your application needs.
 To get that process started, send us a message at [sales@catalyze.io](mailto:sales@catalyze.io).

 ## Terminology, Similarities, and Differences